dangrie158/email-categorization-thesis/source/13_chapter_5.md

 ### Practical Implementation {#sec:w2vpractical}

-The likelihood of a new document, that was not present in the training data, can be calculated by the ```score``` function of gensim's word2vec implementation.
+The likelihood of a new document, which was not present in the training data, can be calculated by the ```score``` function of gensim's word2vec implementation.
 Therefore, the classifier described above is trivial to implement.

 A practical implementation of the classifier, especially for a higher number of classes, however, comes with some challenges.
-To overcome the problem of corpus size and the initial, random state described in [Chapter @sec:wikipedia-corpus], a model on the wikipedia corpus was trained, which then could be used as a neutral base language model for each category's training data.
+To overcome the problem of corpus size and the initial, random state described in [Chapter @sec:wikipedia-corpus], a model on the Wikipedia corpus was trained, which then could be used as a neutral base language model for each category's training data.
 This base model with $V=1,862,009$ unique words, when configured to embed the words in a $k=200$ dimensional vector space, has a memory consumption of $k \times V \times b$ for both, the $Wi$ and the $Wo$ matrix where $b$ is the size of the datatype used to save the elements of the matrix.
 Gensim uses the ```numpy.float32``` data type which needs 4 bytes of memory.
 Therefore, only the two projection matrices need approximately 3GB.

-The mapping of the words to the corresponding row, respectively column of the projection matrices, the dictionary, can not be calculated this precisely, since the words vary in length.
+The mapping of the words to the corresponding row, respectively column of the projection matrices, the dictionary, can not be calculated this precisely since the words vary in length.

 A 200-dimensional model that uses hierarchical softmax needs in total just over 3.4 GB, therefore the dictionary and huffman tree occupy around 400MB.
-The dimensionality of the model affects the size of the projection matrices in a linear way, however it does not affect the dictionary nor the other parts of the model.
-A 400-dimensional model of the same corpus therefore requires around 6.4 GB.
+The dimensionality of the model affects the size of the projection matrices in a linear way.
+However, it does not affect the dictionary nor the other parts of the model.
+A 400-dimensional model of the same corpus, therefore, requires around 6.4 GB.

 The size of this base model changes only little when learning the specific training data for each class.
-This is due to the fact that most words in the training data are already present in the base model's corpus and therefore training these only adjusts the elements in the matrices.
+This circumstance is due to the fact that most words in the training data are already present in the base model's corpus and therefore training these only adjusts the elements in the matrices.
 Only words not already present add new rows, respectively columns, to the projections which proved to be a negligible minority of words.

-Still, for each class a modifiable copy of the base model is needed.
-For the evaluation with 9 classes, the total size of all models is ~57.6 GB when using the 400-dimensional configuration or 30.6 GB for the 200-dimensional models respectively.
-Since this amount of memory was not available on the evaluation machine, the models were loaded sequentially, then the likelihood of each document $p(y|d)$ for all classes $y$ in the validation set was calculated for the model.
-The likelihoods were collected and the classification rule (@classification-rule) was applied after all documents were *scored* with each model.
+Still, for each class, a modifiable copy of the base model is needed.
+For the evaluation with nine categories, the total size of all models is ~57.6 GB when using the 400-dimensional configuration or 30.6 GB for the 200-dimensional models respectively.
+Since this amount of memory was not available on the evaluation machine, the models were loaded sequentially, then the likelihood of each document $p(y|d)$ for all classes $y$ in the validation set was calculated from the model.
+The likelihoods were collected, and the classification rule (@classification-rule) was applied after all documents were *scored* with each model.

 ### Derived word2vec Models

-The practical implementation described in [Chapter @sec:w2vpractical] either requires large amounts of memory or does only allow for one or few models to be loaded in-memory at the same time.
-Both options may be suitable for a experimental environment, not, however, for a classifier used in a product.
+The practical implementation described in [Chapter @sec:w2vpractical] either requires large amounts of memory or does only allow for one or few models to be loaded into memory at the same time.
+Both options may be suitable for an experimental environment, not, however, for a classifier used in a product.

-Learning a more specific model on top of a base model however, only affects a relatively small fraction of the base model's parameters, depending on the number of different words in the specific training data.
+Learning a more specific model on top of a base model, however, only affects a relatively small fraction of the base model's parameters, depending on the number of different words in the specific training data.
 To leverage this property, an implementation of word2vec for derived models was written, based on gensim's implementation.

 This implementation provides a ```DerivedWord2Vec``` class which expects a ```base_model``` parameter in it's constructor.
 The class implements the same interface as gensim's ```Word2Vec``` class for learning, scoring and model persistency.

-While learning however, the implementation performs a copy-on–write (COW) of the projection matrices and the dictionary of the base model.
+While learning, however, the implementation performs a copy-on–write (COW) of the projection matrices and the dictionary of the base model.
 Therefore, while learning, double of the base models size is required as allocated and used memory.
 To leverage the fast C implementation of the word2vec learning routines, each new batch of training documents is learned on the base model.
 After learning a batch of documents, the changes in the base model are copied to the derived model by comparing all parameters with the copy created before learning.
 Then, the original state of the base model is restored.

-This implementation does not allow for concurrent training of multiple derived models at the same time, since the base model is shared between all derived models and is changed while training.
+This implementation does not allow for concurrent training of multiple derived models at the same time since the base model is shared between all derived models and is changed while training.
 However, since gensim's word2vec implementation can utilize multiple cores while learning, there is no need to concurrently learn multiple models on the same base model for training speed reasons.

 During the projection of words into the embedding space or scoring of documents, the copied differences found while learning are used to shadow the lookup of parameters in the base model.
 This means lookup is first performed on the sparse representation of derived parameters.
 On a miss, the lookup is performed on the dense base model parameters.
 Since the base model is in this case used read-only, concurrent use of multiple derived models on the same base model is possible.